prakashj24/blogpost_and_comment_API/README.md

 # blogpost_and_comment_API

-* An API to put a blog post and corresponding comment with CRUD functionality and mapping with each other
+* An API with CRUD functionality to put a blog post and comment.
 * Pagination and Sorting for API's
 * Login/Signin and Signup
 * REST API exception handling